On the decidability of semigroup freeness: Introduction

 Let $S$ and $S'$ be two semigroups.
-A function $\sigma : S \to S'$ is called a \emph{morphism} if for every $x$, $y \in S$, $\sigma(xy) = \sigma(x) \sigma(y)$.
-Note that even if both $S$ and $S'$ are monoids, a morphism from $S$ to $S'$ does not necessarily map the identity element of $S$ to the identity element of $S'$: throughout this paper ``morphism'' always means ``semigroup morphism'' but not necessarily ``monoid morphism''.
-Next two claims are explicitly or implicitly used many times throughout the paper.
+A function $\sigma\colon S \to S'$ is called a \emph{morphism} if for all $x$, $y \in S$, $\sigma(xy) = \sigma(x) \sigma(y)$.
+Note that even if both $S$ and $S'$ are monoids, a morphism from $S$ to $S'$ does not necessarily map the identity element of $S$ to the identity element of $S'$: ``morphism'' always mean ``semigroup morphism'' but not necessarily ``monoid morphism''.
+The following two claims are explicitly or implicitly used many times throughout the paper.